Top 10 Worst Parts of the Dark Ages

 1 The Black Death

-Let me set the stage for you: you remember when the coronavirus outbreak first came to be, right?
-Well, imagine what it would have been like if it were transmittable from animals to humans.
-In the Middle Ages, humans being roommates with rats was nothing to be surprised about, and that is how so many humans caught it: first from animals, and then they would infect their families and friends.
-The death toll of the black death was about one third of Europe.
-Other than human deaths, the most important thing the Black Death caused was an economic crash.
-It was worse than coronavirus and the Great Depression combined.
+In the Middle Ages, humans being roommates with rats was nothing to be surprised about, and that is how so many humans caught it.
+First from animals, and then they would infect their families and friends.
+The death toll of the Black Death was about one-third of Europe.

 Europe was hit by a major famine around 1316, and the repercussions set the tone for the next decade.
+The springs of the years surrounding 1316 were strangely wet, which caused a steep decline in crops and smaller harvests than anticipated.

-If I have anything positive to say about this, I have to hand it to the people of the time getting very creative with how they performed these executions.
-Some criminals, traitors, and innocent men were killed using the standard executions like an execution resembling using the guillotine, which was a painless death, other ways were brutal and inhumane, like "hanging, drawing, and quartering", a punishment for high treason.
-In this process, the criminal would be dragged along the ground by a horse to where they were to be killed, and they would then be hanged, close to death.
-Then they would get cut in four pieces, or "quartered".
+Some criminals, traitors, and innocent men were killed using standard executions like one resembling the guillotine, which was a painless death.
+Other ways were brutal and inhumane, like "hanging, drawing, and quartering," a punishment for high treason.
+In this process, the criminal would be dragged along the ground by a horse to where they were to be killed.
+They would then be hanged, close to death.
+Then they would get cut into four pieces, or "quartered."

 5 Almost nobody left their birthplace

-What often comes to mind when you say anything about the Medieval times would be a knights on their horses riding into the unknown, on behalf of the King, going far away.
-Truthfully, there definitely were plenty of knights and kings traveling around Europe, the life of your everyday villager didn't involve much travel.
+Truthfully, while there definitely were plenty of knights and kings traveling around Europe, the life of your everyday villager didn't involve much travel.
 Documents from the Middle Ages say a good chunk of people not only didn't travel to other countries, but they rarely left their birthplace.
-And those who did explore a little bit probably didn't enjoy fighting off animals and freezing at night.
-Odds are you'd have a very boring life, but if you were one of the few exceptions who got to explore, it probably wasn't worth it.

-6 The weird medical practices
+6 Weird medical practices

-If you got the plague during the Middle Ages, doctors weren't as efficient and smart back then, as they are now, and more often than not, the doctor made things worse.
-Doctors in the Middle Ages viewed the human body through the four humors (phlegm, blood, yellow bile, and black bile) and they thought that being healthy was only possible through a proper balance of the two biles: blood, and phlegm.
-They also relied heavily on studying of the stars, known as astronomy, to try to make sense of why certain people had injuries or diseases, and they went to both the church, which was primarily Catholic back then, and they went to healing practice, to get a sense of what to do.
-Just to give you a good idea of what I'm talking about, the best way to treat mental illness was this thing called "trepanning", and drilling into a hole in the patient's skull, was how they took care of it.
-I don't know about you, but I'd rather take my chances with the mental illness.
+Doctors in the Middle Ages viewed the human body through the four humors: phlegm, blood, yellow bile, and black bile.
+They thought that being healthy was only possible through a proper balance of the two biles, blood, and phlegm.
+They also relied heavily on studying the stars, known as astronomy, to try to make sense of why certain people had injuries or diseases.
+They consulted both the church, which was primarily Catholic back then, and healing practices, to decide what to do.

 7 Animals were put on trial for their crimes

 This is true!
 Wow.
 Animal trials were common public events in medieval and early modern Europe.
 Pigs, cows, goats, horses, and dogs that somehow broke the law were routinely subjected to the same legal proceedings as humans.
 In court, they were treated like humans.
-One question: how did they testify?
-They can't talk!

 Seriously though, this is an extremely weird part.